Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are many things you should look for when conducting the house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are many concerns you should look for in a house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling could be significant for property owners and landlords.
-For specialist advice, call today to schedule your rental property home assessment.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be significant for property owners and landlords.
+For specialist assistance, get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties